-When issued in succession, it is important to ensure that previous all-reduce operations have completed to safely reuse the intermediate buffers.
+When all-reduce operations are issued in succession, previous operations must complete before the intermediate buffers can safely be reused.
 NVSHMEM provides \texttt{quiet} and \texttt{fence} primitives to achieve this, but they add significant latency overheads.
-Instead, we use a sequence number based approach where each all-reduce operation is assigned a unique sequence number (Line 2 of Algorithm \ref{alg:nvrar}), and each rank waits for it's peers to reach the same sequence number (Lines 4-6 of Algorithm \ref{alg:nvrar}) before sending data in the inter-node communication phase.
+Instead, we assign each all-reduce operation a unique sequence number (Line 2 of Algorithm \ref{alg:nvrar}).
+Each rank waits for its peers to reach the same sequence number (Lines 4--6 of Algorithm \ref{alg:nvrar}) before sending data in the inter-node communication phase.

-Crucially, each rank only waits for it's peers and not all ranks at the same time (avoiding a barrier-like synchronization).
-This check is performed at the beginning of the all-reduce operation, allowing for a rank to finish it's all-reduce and use the data immediately, without waiting for peer ranks to finish.
-The waiting only occurs when the next all-reduce is issued.
-This is implemented using NVSHMEM's atomics.
+Crucially, each rank synchronizes only with its peers, rather than with all ranks through a global barrier.
+This synchronization occurs at the beginning of the all-reduce operation, rather than at the end, allowing each rank to use the all-reduced data immediately after its operation completes.
+Waiting for peer ranks to finish is deferred until the next all-reduce is issued.
+We implement this using NVSHMEM's atomics.